Your router has more known CVEs than a pen tester's toolkit. And it's still online. Loyal to a fault - yours and the attacker's.

 - Compensate with stronger monitoring, behavioral controls, and transaction-level anomaly detection.

-- And if replacement isn't possible yet, assume compromise and design controls accordingly.
+- If replacement isn't possible yet, assume compromise and design controls accordingly.

 Old hardware doesn't fail loudly.
 It fails quietly.
 And fraud loves quiet systems.